[Editor’s Note: This article has been updated to reflect 2024 best practices.]

 - Consider words that your potential customers may search for on Facebook.
-While users don’t typically search for hashtags here like they do on Twitter, many users search for keywords.
+While users don’t typically search for hashtags here as they do on X, many users search for keywords.

 - Spend excessive time creating hashtags for Facebook posts.
 Many brands use similar hashtags on Facebook that they do on Instagram.

 - Use hashtags in every post on Facebook.
 Since it’s not the norm on the platform, it can turn off followers.
 Instead, use them sparingly.